-As a metric of performance for imbalanced data sets, the average accuracy rate is biased toward the majority class.
+As a metric of performance for imbalanced datasets, the average accuracy rate is biased toward the majority class.
 Instead, we measured the performance with the proportion of instances of the minority class correctly classified (TP rate) and the proportion of instances of the majority class correctly classified (TN rate).
 Figure 1 shows the product of TP rate and TN rate of XCS and UCS averaged over 10 runs.
-Note that the graph shows the incremental improvement of both systems over the training iterations, where a training iteration corresponds to sampling a single example of the data set.
+Note that the graph shows the incremental improvement of both systems over the training iterations, where a training iteration corresponds to sampling a single example of the dataset.

-In the 11-bit multiplexer, we observed that XCS and UCS need more learning iterations to achieve 100% performance as ir increases (see Fig. 1a, c).
+In the 11-bit multiplexer, we note that XCS and UCS need more learning iterations to achieve 100% performance as ir increases (see Figs. 1(a) and 1(c)).
 Specifically, the TN rate needs only about 5,000 iterations to reach 100% in all runs.
 Thus, all the error is concentrated on the prediction of the minority class.
 This is because minority class instances are sampled less frequently, and so, accurate rules of the minority class receive a smaller number of genetic events.
-Note that the self-adaptive algorithm allows both LCSs to discover the minority class for high imbalance ratios, while previous results in Orriols-Puig and Bernadó-Mansilla (2006) indicated that XCS only could learn the optimal rule set with imbalance ratios up to ir = 32.
-The results also illustrate that UCS
+Note that the self-adaptive algorithm allows LCSs to discover the minority class for high imbalance ratios, while previous results in [22] indicated that XCS only learnt with ratios up to ir = 32.
+Results also illustrate that UCS converges more quickly than XCS, specially for the highest ir.
+In fact, as UCS is specialized for classification tasks, its convergence time was expected to be lower than XCS's time.

-5 To allow replicability, XCS's parameters were configured with the standard values typically used in the literature: $\alpha = 0.1$, $\epsilon_0 = 1$, $\nu = 5$, $\theta{GA} = 25$, $\chi = 0.8$, $\mu = 0.04$, $\theta{del} = 20$, $\delta = 0.1$, $\theta{sub} = 200$, $P{\#} = 0.8$.
-For UCS, the same parameters were used but: $\nu = 10$ and $acc_0 = 0.99$.
-See Wilson (1998), Bernadó-Mansilla and Garrell (2003) for notation details.
+5 To allow replicability, XCS's parameters were configured with the standard values typically used in the literature: $\alpha=0.1, \epsilon_0 = 1, \nu=5, \theta{GA}=25, \chi=0.8, \mu=0.04, \theta{del}=20, \delta=0.1, \theta{sub}=200, P{\#}=0.8$.
+For UCS, the same parameters were used but: $\nu=10$ and $acc_0=0.99$.
+See [33, 3] for notation details.